CarlitoBriganteNT/parklezbot/README.md

  - List handling.
  - .txt database system.
  - Lots of common functions to make life easier.
+ - Tool to convert .wav to OPUS .ogg
  - Awesome plugins made by me and folks at the official pyTelegramBotAPI group.

 #######################################